romychs/gotk3/examples/cool_app/README.md

 with seamless integration of such actions to UI menus.
 2) New widgets such as GtkHeaderBar, GtkPopover and others are used.
 3) Good example of preference dialog with save/restore functionality.
-4) Helpfull code pattern are present: dialogs and message boxes demo working with save/restore settings (via GSettings), fullscreen mode on/off, actions with states or stateless and others.
+4) Helpful code pattern are present: dialogs and message boxes demo working with save/restore settings (via GSettings), fullscreen mode on/off, actions with states or stateless and others.